 What is Medicare Advantage (Part C) and Part D?

 Medicare beneficiaries have the option to receive their Medicare benefits through private health insurance plans.
 These private insurance options are authorized by Medicare Part C, which is also called Medicare Advantage (MA).
 These are typically managed care plans that:

 - Require patients to obtain services only from certain providers;

 - May offer reduced premiums, deductibles and coinsurance payments, and/or additional benefits not offered in traditional Medicare; and

 - May also include Part D -Part D is the Medicare prescription drug benefit.

 Help With Medicare Co-Pays And Other Expenses

 Beneficiaries with limited incomes may be eligible for help from federal and/or state programs (“Medigap") to cover some or all of Medicare’s required co-payments and to help with prescription drug costs.

 Medigap health insurance can be purchased to cover some of Medicare’s co- insurances and deductibles.

-To better understand Medicare in more detail, go our Resources section.
-From this page you can access numerous resources and register to view webinars on Medicare and ALS with an emphasis on the home care benefit.
+To better understand Medicare in more detail, go to our Resources section.
+From this page, you can access numerous resources and register to view webinars on Medicare and ALS with an emphasis on the home care benefit.